isheekajain/city-temperature/README.md

 Setup
 =====
 1. cd into the repository location in your machine.
-2. Run the requrements $ pip install -r requirements.txt
+2. Run the requrements `$ pip install -r requirements.txt`
-3. Migrations $python manage.py migrate
+3. Migrations `$ python manage.py migrate`
-4. Run the server $python manage.py runserver
+4. Run the server $ python manage.py runserver